autokitteh/samples/purrr/README.md

 - Notification fatigue due to updates that don't concern you
 - Qestions like "Who's turn is it" or "What should I do now"

-All that - and more - is implemented in autokitteh with about ~500 lines of actual code!
+All that - and more - is implemented in AutoKitteh with about ~500 lines of actual code!

 ## Slack Usage